How Many Members Of The 'Southern Charm' Cast Has Thomas' Girlfriend Flirted With?

 — Patricia Altschul (@Pataltschul) June 15, 2018

-After Bravo posted the video of this conversation, executive producer Whitney Sudler-Smith’s mother, Patricia Altschul shared it on her Twitter page after something piqued her interest.
+After Bravo posted the video of this conversation, executive producer Whitney Sudler-Smith’s mother, Patricia Altschul, shared it on her Twitter page after something piqued her interest.
 Perhaps it was her son Whitney adding that Ravenel’s girlfriend also took him aside.

-Whitney explained that Thomas’ girlfriend expressed interest in him too.
+Whitney explained that Ashley Jacobs expressed interest in him too.

 “She said if it weren’t for Thomas, you’d be my second choice.
 Like I’d have any interest in going out with that person.”

-Whitney was less than impressed when Ravenel’s girlfriend went into a rant on a group trip to Hilton Head after she wasn’t invited to Saint Ravenel’s second birthday party, and Thomas told Kathryn it was fine, and he’d come without her.
+Whitney was less than impressed when Jacobs went into a rant on a group trip to Hilton Head after she wasn’t invited to Saint Ravenel’s second birthday party, and Thomas told Kathryn it was fine, and he’d come without her.

 Shep seemed to concur, suggesting that she was shooting Thomas’ friends down one by one, trying to see if she could get a better offer.